augustinh22/msc_markdown/source/02_Theory.md

 Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification), increases automation of \ac{EO}-based indicator extraction.
 Applying generic, semantic enrichment moves away from application-based algorithms (e.g. water classifiers) and sample-based classifiers, which are often not transferable among multiple images at different spatio-temporal locations.
 Complete, automated remotely sensed image understanding is something for the future, Pre-classification can be understood as a first, fully automated step towards image understanding, which is envisioned to include land cover classification [@baraldiOperationalAutomaticRemote2012].
 Automatically generated semantic enrichment transforms \ac{EO} images into meaningful information in an automated way.

+One existing transferable method for initial, generic semantic enrichment is automatic spectral categorisation of \ac{EO} data (i.e. preliminary classification).
+This moves away from application-based algorithms (e.g. water classifiers) and sample-based classifiers, which are often not transferable among multiple images at different spatio-temporal locations.
+Completely automated understanding of remotely sensed images is something for the future, but pre-classification can be understood as a first, fully automated step towards automated land cover classification [@baraldiOperationalAutomaticRemote2012].

 ## Some existing indicators using free and open \ac{EO} data

+**(Some Indicators Utilising \ac{EO}-Based Information)**

 - literature review of existing optical \ac{EO}-based indicators or sources of evidence